 So what does C4 contextualisation look like for me, given that the Western esoteric community is my “indigenous” context?
 For me C4 contextualisation means a kind of Christianity that is esoteric flavoured yet still fundamentally Christ centred.
 It is not a haphazard syncretism; it is not merely a Christian veneer over a Pagan substrate.
 If … Continue reading Christ centred, Esoteric flavoured

+An unusual juxtaposition of reading material has got me thinking about esoteric Christianity and anabaptist Christianity and their relative strengths and weaknesses.
 On the one hand I've been rereading "Inner Christianity: A Guide to the Esoteric Tradition" by Gnostic author Richard Smoley.
 In this book Smoley discusses the Secret Church, the Johnanine church within the Pererine … Continue reading Why esoteric Christianity will never reform the church

 One of the reasons I value interfaith dialogue is that it helps me to see my own faith in new ways.
 For example, in conversing with the esoteric community over the years one of the things that has been highlighted for me is how distinctive Christianity is in terms of its emphasis on story.
 Esotericists … Continue reading Story, Symbol and Spirituality